able-app/docs/controls/ε elements/rating/rating.md

-# Rating
+# Rating - Control

-Element: A collection of rate points (primitive) to form a scaled rating value for both interaction and visual representation.
+Element: A collection of rate points (primitive) to form a scaled rating value for both interactive control and visual representation.

 [Styleguide Link](https://zpl.io/29GBKQy)